Natnael-arch/Tsehaye-Assist/Readme.md

 ---

-*Tsehay Assist is being built with real Ethiopian users in mind — this README and the project itself are evolving alongside it.*
+*Tsehay Assist is being built with real Ethiopian users in mind, this README and the project itself are evolving alongside it.*